-But then again, Alan Bennett has a charm and humour which might, if the present monarch does actually read, disarm even the most, "We are not amused!"
+But then again, Alan Bennett has a charm and humour which might, if the present monarch does actually read, disarm even

 The story is simple; England's Queen suddenly develops a passion for reading which humanises her.
 It does not, however, result in any final satisfaction and at the end of the book we are left with a twist that seems to be setting Mrs Windsor off on a whole new adventure.